Agriculture (AG)

 AG 4404.
 Rhizosphere Ecology.

-This course investigates the emerging science on rhizosphere ecology.
-Specifically, the course discusses rhizophagy, microbial root colonization, root exudates, carbon cycling, allelochemistry and plant-plant signaling) and nutrient transfer to crops in the rhizosphere.
-Other topics include root growth and elongation responses to the presence and absence of the microbial community.
+This course examines the ecology and functioning of the rhizosphere, the soil region directly influenced by plant roots.
+Topics include rhizophagy, microbial root colonization, root exudates, carbon cycling, allelochemistry, plant–plant signaling, and nutrient transfer between soil microbes and crops.
+Students explore root growth and elongation responses to the presence or absence of microbial communities.
+The course integrates current research and laboratory findings to understand how interactions among roots, microbes, and soil influence plant health, nutrient acquisition, and productivity.
 Prerequisite: AG 3427 with a grade of "D" or better.

 AG 4408.
 Range Synecology.